-Probably a few million people prayed that Trump would lose, then go away.
+Probably a few million people prayed that Trump would lose and would then go away.
 Based on widespread polling, quite a few more -- including 81% of evangelicals -- prayed that he would become our next president.

 What did the Christian God do with those prayers?
-Or some other God.
-Whoever was on the same frequency of American voters at the time.
+Or some other God?

 And if he answered the latter, was he just playing along with them by allowing a card-carrying pussy grabber, an unprepared, misogynistic, lying, hypocritical, egomaniacal, bully to govern the country that he (God) is so often told to bless?
 (For more on "God bless America," go here).
 In the words of John McEnroe, he could not have been serious.

 Even Christians who see Jesus as a subversive, loving, compassionate fellow who came into the world eating and drinking, can't possibly believe he was okay with the grabber.

 So why would God snub those who voted against trump?
 Was it a way of saying "Sometimes you lose" or "Climate change is a Divine Strategy to hasten Armageddon or the Apocalypse or both" or "I'm against this inclusivity y'all are so worked up about," even though, concerning the latter, Jesus' parable of the dinner party in Luke seems clearly to advocate for such hospitality.